 If you already have a pre-produced audio or video ad, you can simply upload it.
 If you don’t have a pre-produced ad, Spotify can also help you create and produce an audio ad using their free voiceover tool.
 Spotify also offers resources to help you write a quality audio ad.

 Grab people’s attention with one or two powerful, simple, and easily conveyed messages that will drive people to buy your product or service.
 Your ad needs a clear call to action that drives the customer to do something.
-This could include a limited time offer, the store’s location to visit, the website to go to, or some other desired action.
+This could include a limited-time offer, the store’s location to visit, the website to go to, or some other desired action.

 After you write the ad copy, you select a language and then a voice profile.
 When requesting a voiceover, you can now hear a sample of a voice actor with a similar voice profile to help you make your pick.
 Like how you would for any other ad, think about who you are talking to and your ultimate goal.
 Next, you’ll need to select some background music.
 You can choose something in the Spotify library or upload your own.
-The final step in creating your voice over ad is adding notes to help the voice actor understand your script’s emotion, tone, and speed.
+The final step in creating your voice-over ad is adding notes to help the voice actor understand your script’s emotion, tone, and speed.

-If you’ve selected an audio ad you’ll also need an image, a clickthrough link, a call to action, and an Advertiser name.
+If you’ve selected an audio ad, you’ll also need an image, a clickthrough link, a call to action, and an Advertiser name.
 You can now also feature your business name more prominently and add descriptive tagline text to your audio ads to provide listeners with even more information on your product or brand.

 Spotify Ads Best Practices

-Personalize ads for Higher engagement
+Personalize ads for higher engagement

-Ads personalized to the listener see higher engagement.
+Ads are personalized to the listener to see higher engagement.
 If you’re targeting a specific location, consider mentioning it – for example, say, “Hey Boston!”
 Also, try matching background music to the tastes of your target audience.

 Align with the environment